If project management is so important (and spoiler alert: it is), it stands to reason that project managers are, too.

 Meet with leadership to decide the scope of an upcoming project

-Pitch to the finance team to increase budget
+Pitch to the finance team to increase the budget

 Outline a project charter